nobrin/macaron/doc/tutorial.rst

     # A macaron needs 'macaronage' process.
     # First of all, call macaron.macaronage() to initialize macaron.
-    # This method connect to 'members.db' SQLite database file.
+    # This method connects to the 'members.db' SQLite database file.
     macaron.macaronage("members.db")

     # Create a new team named 'Houkago Tea Time'.
     # A new team is created with Model.create().
-    # The create() is a class method and is called with key word arguments
+    # The create() is a class method and is called with keyword arguments
     # which consist of field name and value pairs.
-    # It returns created Team object.
+    # It returns the created Team object.
     new_team = Team.create(name="Houkago Tea Time")

     # Append new members to the team.
-    # The Team object is into a variable named 'new_team',
+    # The Team object is held in a variable named 'new_team',
-    # you will call new_team.members.append().
+    # and we can now call new_team.members.append().
     # 'new_team.members' is an accessor for Members.
-    # The append() can be used with key word arguments like create() method
+    # append() can be used with key word arguments like the create() method
-    # and returns new created Member object.
+    # and returns the newly created Member object.
     member1 = new_team.members.append(first_name="Ritsu", last_name="Tainaka", part="Dr")
     member2 = new_team.members.append(first_name="Mio", last_name="Akiyama", part="Ba")

     # Yeah, all tasks has been done.
 Let's bake the macaron.
     # At last, we have created a team with initial members
     # and should commit it.
-    # Call macaron.bake() which is a very wrapper
+    # Call macaron.bake() which is a very simple wrapper
     # to call sqlite3.Connection#commit().
     macaron.bake()

-Where the *members* propery is defined?
+Where is the *members* propery defined?
-The property is defined automatically in Member class definition.
+The property is defined automatically in the Member class definition.
-The *team* property of Member is set as an instance of *ManyToOne* and it works as accessor to many to one relationship.
+The *team* property of Member is set as an instance of *ManyToOne* and it works as accessor to a many-to-one relationship.
-The ManyToOne add a property for accessing reverse relationship to Team class.
+The ManyToOne adds a property for accessing the reverse relationship to the Team class.
 In this case, the property is named *members*.